Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

 \subsection{Hardware Design}

 When designing the hardware, we want it to satisfy the following criterion:

-\begin{itemize} \item Rollbot should be as close to our theoretical model as possible, i.e. satisfying the criteria given in section \ref{sec:dynamics}. \item Rollbot should be close to quasi-static state even when accelerating/decelerating. \item Rollbot's trajectory should change significantly as we accelerate/decelerate the motor. \end{itemize}
+\begin{itemize} \item Rollbot should be as close to our theoretical model as possible, i.e. satisfying the criteria given in section \ref{sec:dynamics}. \item Rollbot should be close to quasi-stable state even when accelerating/decelerating. \item Rollbot's trajectory should change significantly as we accelerate/decelerate the motor. \end{itemize}

-The first criteria require us to design the Rollbot shell's center of mass near the shell's geometric center, a moment of inertia in the form of $I_0 \mathbf{I}_3$, and pendulum mass small enough to be considered as a point mass, and the second requires Rollbot to have fast recovery from transient state, and third requires revolving radius $R_0$ to change significantly when we change the driving speed $\omega_0$.
+The first criteria require us to design the Rollbot shell's center of mass near the shell's geometric center, moment of inertia in the form of $I_0 \mathbf{I}_3$, and pendulum mass small enough to be considered as a point mass, and the second requires Rollbot to recover quickly from transient state, and the third requires revolving radius $R_0$ to change significantly when we change the driving speed $\omega_0$.

 We designed the diameter of Rollbot's shell to be $24\,$cm, which is a few times larger than the scale of the battery and the motor, and concentrated the mass at the spherical surface of the shell.
-This make sure that the moment of inertia is dominated by the surface of the shell instead of its internal structures, keeping the moment of inertia in the form of $I_0 \mathbf{I}_3$.
+This makes sure that the moment of inertia is dominated by the surface of the shell instead of its internal structures, keeping the moment of inertia in the form of $I_0 \mathbf{I}_3$.
 Furthermore, we also carefully positioned the motor and the battery to keep the center of mass near the the shell's geometric center.
-The pendulum mass is made of stainless steel and is small comparing to the distance between it and the center of the shell as well as the size of the shell.
-We put $m_b=40\,$g of glass beads in the shell so the collision between beads can introduce energy dissipation and create damping.
-Because the total mass of the beads is much smaller than the pendulum mass or the shell, and beads are always staying near the bottom of the shell, we can simplify the beads' effect to an addition of mass to the shell plus a linear damping given by (\ref{eqn:damp}).
+The pendulum mass is made of stainless steel and is small compared to the distance between it and the center of the shell as well as the size of the shell.
+We put $m_b=40\,$g of glass beads in the shell so the collision between beads can introduce energy dissipation and create damping{, making sure that the Rollbot can quickly recover from transient behaviors}.
+Because the total mass of the beads is much smaller than the pendulum mass or the shell, and beads remain near the bottom of the shell, we can simplify the beads' effect to an addition of mass to the shell plus a linear damping given by (\ref{eqn:damp}).